Teng-Qiu-Clustering/Fast-LDP-MST-Clustering-IEEE-TKDE-2022/README.md

 parameters: K and eta.
 Parameter K is used as an early termination condition for the number of nearest neighbors; Parameter eta is used as a constraint for the cluster size.
 Note that in this study, we do not regard cluster number as a parameter.
-For each dataset tested in the above figure, we fixed the two parameters k and eta to their emperical values (being log2(N) and 0.018*N, respectively) without careful tuning.
+For each dataset tested in all of the above figures, we fixed the two parameters k and eta to their emperical values (being log2(N) and 0.018*N, respectively) without careful tuning.